francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     ```plaintext
     NAME                  TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)        AGE
-    kubernetes            ClusterIP   10.96.0.1      <none>        443/TCP        3d5h
+    kubernetes            ClusterIP   10.96.0.1      <none>        443/TCP        5h
-    kubernetes-bootcamp   NodePort    10.96.138.36   <none>        80:31203/TCP   2d23h
+    kubernetes-bootcamp   NodePort    10.96.138.36   <none>        80:31203/TCP   13s
     ```

     The `kubernetes-bootcamp` service is now of type `NodePort` and the assigned port is `31203`.

     **Note**: The port number may differ from yours.

-3. Let's take note of it:
+5. Take note of the exposed port and verify the endpoints include the IP addresses of the Pods listed at step 2.

     ```sh
     export NODE_PORT=$(kubectl get services/kubernetes-bootcamp -o go-template='{{(index .spec.ports 0).nodePort}}')
+    kubectl describe service kubernetes-bootcamp -o long | grep Endpoints
     ```

-4. Use curl to make an HTTP request, this time from outside the cluster using the IP address and port of the host.
+6. Use curl to make an HTTP request, this time from outside the cluster using the IP address and port of the host.

     ```sh
     export HOST_IP=$(hostname -I)